jkielman/Are.na-moodboard/README.md

 # Are.na moodboard
-Moodboard built around Are.na channels and blocks.
+Moodboard built using Are.na channels and blocks.
+Powered by the Are.na api.